Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 }]

-}Speakable schema - Google's Speakable schema identifies sections best suited for audio playback.
+}Speakable schema.
+Google's Speakable schema identifies sections best suited for audio playback.
 It tells Google Assistant which parts of your content to read aloud.

-LocalBusiness schema - Mark up your business details so voice assistants can pull accurate information about hours, location, and contact info.
+LocalBusiness schema.
+Mark up your business details so voice assistants can pull accurate information about hours, location, and contact info.

-How-To schema - If your content includes step-by-step instructions, mark them up.
+How-To schema.
+If your content includes step-by-step instructions, mark them up.
 Voice assistants love reading out instructions.

 Voice queries are often phrased as questions.
 Your content should answer those questions explicitly.

-How to structure question-based content:
+How I structure question-based content:

-Use questions as headers - H2 or H3 tags with the exact question people ask.
+Use questions as headers.
+H2 or H3 tags with the exact question people ask.

-Answer immediately - Put a direct answer right after the question heading.
+Answer immediately.
+Put a direct answer right after the question heading.
 Don't make them read three paragraphs to get to the point.

-Expand after the quick answer - Give the quick answer first (for featured snippets), then expand with details, context, and examples.
+Expand after the quick answer.
+Give the quick answer first (for featured snippets), then expand with details, context, and examples.

 Example structure: